Rhododendron arborescens: Mechanism

 Andromedotoxins bind to the Na channels of cell membranes which increases the influx of sodium in the cell and causes extended depolarization.
 This causes sodium channels to accommodate calcium influx into the cell which also results in depolarization.

 Diagnosis

 Leaf or flower consumption of R. arborescens results in drooling and a blazing sensation in the mouth.
 This is supplemented with emesis, diarrhea, muscular weakness and weak vision.
 Other lethal cardiovascular effects include bradycardia, hypotension, and atrioventricular block.
 Dyspnea, and prostration may develop and someone may die in the span of one to two days.

-Possible Treatments
+Treatment

 One way to possibly treat it is to detoxify the body.
 Emesis, or forcefully vomiting, is one way to rid the body of harmful compounds.
 Another way to treat it may be to replace the internal body fluid and receive respiratory support.
 Quinidine is an example of a Na channel blocker which may be helpful in curing heart block.